frctl/fractal/docs/components/configuration.md

 ## Collection properties

 Collections can specify properties that should be applied to all child components of that collection via [configuration inheritance](/docs/configuration-files.md#configuration-inheritance).
-See the [documentation on collections](/docs/collections.md) for more details on how to work with collections.
+See the [documentation on collections](/docs/collections.md) for more details on how to work with collections, and for details on available non-inheritable properties like `label` and `title`.

 ### collated